 These are often very trying times for a business, as it struggles to keep up with the payment terms of its loan while protecting its reputation and credit score.
 However, there are ways that a business can defend itself from financial harm at this stage.
 In some cases, the terms of the credit agreement were not actually broken.
 In others, the credit agreement can be renegotiated in ways that end up being in the interest of both the business and the lender.

 Massachusetts Business Litigation Lawyers at the Katz Law Group

-Securing a source of funding is a huge event for many businesses in Massachusetts.
+Securing a source of funding is a huge event for many businesses in Massachusetts, especially for small businesses.
 For many of them, a business credit application is the first step in a huge and long-awaited development for the company.

 However, signing a credit agreement is also a big responsibility – one that covers thousands of dollars and lasts several years.
 It is often the most important decision that business owners can make.

 The business attorneys at the Katz Law Group have more than 35 years of experience representing business owners in Worcester, Framingham, Marlborough, and the rest of Massachusetts.
 Contact them online or call them at (508) 480-8202 for the help and guidance you need.